brevzin/cpp_proposals/3795_misc_reflection_cleanup/misc-reflection-cleanup.md

 [1]{.pnum} An annotation may be applied to any declaration of a type, type alias, variable, function, [function parameter,]{.addu} namespace, enumerator, `$base-specifier$`, or non-static data member.
 :::

-The synopsis change for [meta.type.synop] is:
+The synopsis change for [meta.syn] is:

 ::: std
 ```diff